Current BA (Hons) Fine Art students, Ezgi Kaya and Po Alamaa were selected for the VPK residency project in Milan, Italy.

 “Shopping (2018) is an exploration of performing everyday life in a situation out of one’s comfort zone.
 The performer is trying to adapt to an unfamiliar situation, however, the use of the octopus fingers, writing upside down and with the non-dominant hand makes it difficult to write a basic shopping list” explained Ezgi.

 Po went on to say: “Overall it was a learning curve but also an incredible, eye-opening experience, which has heavily influenced the way I think about my work.
-It provided me with the insight of what being a practicing artist might be like.”
+It provided me with the insight of what being a practising artist might be like.”

 Find out more about studying BA (Hons) Fine Art at Arts University Bournemouth.